8 Best Excalibur Las Vegas Restaurants (2023 Update)

-Excalibur stands out in the Las Vegas skyline for the distinct medieval castle faces.
-Equipped with nearly 4,000 hotel rooms, Excalibur boasts over 100,000 square feet of gaming, an arcade, 4 heated pools, renowned show and a medieval-themed dinner show.
+The Excalibur Hotel and Casino stands out in the Las Vegas skyline for its distinct medieval castle faces.
+Equipped with nearly 4,000 hotel rooms, Excalibur boasts over 100,000 square feet of gaming, an arcade, 4 heated pools, and a renowned medieval-themed dinner show.

 In general, dining at Excalibur is a casual affair.
 All restaurants feature kid-friendly dishes, and some even have special menus for the little ones.
 It feels less stuffy and fine dining than other hotels and casinos in Sin City.